SJonesy/uo_aeternum/README.md

 ## In Development Features

 ### Housing and Guild Towns
-- Players can not place houses freely.
-- Guild Leaders can place a "Tree of Life" which creates an area of size [Width]x[Height] in which guild members can place houses, decorations, and NPCs.
-- Trees of Life can be destroyed.
+- Town Stones can be destroyed.
-   - Interacting with the "Tree of Life" lets guild leaders pick a vulnerability window.
+   - Interacting with the "Town Stone" lets guild leaders pick a vulnerability window.
 This can be changed once a week and defaults to NA prime time.
    - During the vulnerability window, anyone can place a "Banestone", which is a destructible object.
 While a "Banestone" is present in a town:
       - Everyone in the town will flag as grey.
-      - The Tree of Life will be vulnerable to attack.
+      - The Town Stone will be vulnerable to attack.
       - After an hour, the Banestone disappears and the town is no longer vulnerable.
-   - When a Tree of Life dies, all housing collapses, decorations are destroyed, and NPCs are despawned.
+   - When a Town Stone dies, all housing collapses, decorations are destroyed, and NPCs are despawned.
    - Whoever placed the "Banestone" receives a check in their bank box equal to the price of the banestone plus a portion of the value of the town.
 - Towns come with lots of benefits that scale with the value of the town.
 Examples:
    - Every week, there is a zero-sum roll between all towns where a single town's members will all receive a cosmetic unlock.